 On August 20, 2010, the U.S. Environmental Protection Agency, or the EPA, published new regulations under the CAA to control emissions of hazardous air pollutants from existing stationary reciprocating internal combustion engines.
+On May 22, 2012, the EPA proposed amendments to the final rule in response to several petitions for reconsideration.
+The EPA must finalize the proposed amendments by December 14, 2012.
 All engines subject to these regulations are required to comply by October 2013.
-The rule will require us to undertake certain expenditures and activities, including purchasing and installing emissions control equipment on a portion of our engines located at major sources of hazardous air pollutants and on all our engines over a certain size regardless of location, following prescribed maintenance practices for engines (which are consistent with our existing practices), and implementing additional emissions testing and monitoring.
-On January 5, 2011, the EPA approved a request by industry groups for reconsideration of the monitoring issues and on March 9, 2011, the EPA issued a new proposed rule and a direct final rule effective on May 9, 2011 to clarify compliance requirements related to operation and maintenance procedures for continuous parametric monitoring systems.
-We do not believe the costs associated with achieving compliance with these standards by the October 2013 compliance date will be material.
+The rule will require us to undertake certain expenditures and activities, including purchasing and installing emissions control equipment on a portion of our engines located at major sources of hazardous air pollutants, following prescribed maintenance practices for engines (which are consistent with our existing practices), and implementing additional emissions testing and monitoring.
+We do not believe the costs associated with achieving compliance with these standards and proposed amendments by the October 2013 compliance date will be material.

 On June 28, 2011, the EPA issued a final rule modifying existing regulations under the CAA that established new source performance standards for manufacturers, owners and operators of new, modified and reconstructed stationary internal combustion engines.
 The final rule will require us to undertake certain expenditures, including expenditures for purchasing, installing, monitoring and maintaining emissions control equipment on some of our natural gas compression fleet.
 Compliance with the final rule is not required until at least 2013.
-We are currently evaluating the impact that this final rule will have on our operations.
+On May 22, 2012, the EPA proposed minor amendments which must be finalized by December 14, 2012.
+We are currently evaluating the impact that this final rule and proposed amendments will have on our operations.